bahrus/custom-enhancements/README.md

 Also, a single element enhancement can "own" multiple attributes (for enhancements that are particularly semantic in nature).

 So why not use the customElements' registry, why come up with a new registry, customEnhancements?
 This point was raised, quite respectfully, at the face to face,  and seems to me like it may have some merit, and I suspect "under the hood" might make a tremendous amount of sense.
-But from a developer point of view, it seems strange to use the  "customElements" object to add edhancements to built-in elements, so I wonder if the "under the hood" considerations could be camouflaged, in the name of clarity?
+But from a developer point of view, it seems strange to use the  "customElements" object to add enhancements to built-in elements, so I wonder if the "under the hood" considerations could be camouflaged, in the name of clarity?
 I again eagerly await the formal proposal from the WebKit team(?) where this is spelled out.

 The bottom line is I don't think the slight differences with custom elements make this proposal any more complex than defining a custom element.